 Last but not least, what if you messed up the shipping.
 Maybe you did manual shipping and it cost a lot more than what you put or you did International but had to use a much bigger box so it cost a lot more.
 Can you go back and cry to the buyer?
 Nope!
 I feel like all the times I messed up on shipping were teaching me to do better the next time.
 It is not my customer's fault that I don't know how to price shipping.
 Eat it and do better next time!

-I am Etsy seller with two stores (Paperly People a digital store and Glamorously Vintage where I sell fabulous old finds!)
+I am Etsy seller with a POD store now and have had numerous other stores!
+(Paperly People a digital store and Glamorously Vintage where I sold fabulous old finds!)
 I also sell on Ebay and so have shipping A LOT of items and am finally starting to feel like an old pro.

 I started selling on Etsy after we adopted three kids and I needed a job with more flexible time!
 I LOVE selling on Etsy and would be happy to answer any of your questions that are not already in this guide! tara (at) marketingartfully.com